blixit/cgServeur/README.md

 # README #

 This repository stores the source code of cgServeur.
-CgServeur is a simple c++ library implementing the protocol communication between a given client and a given server.
+CgServeur is a simple c++ library implementing a protocol communication between a given client and a given server.
 You can use the given client and serveur to make your applications accessible on the network.
+Two programs are given as examples.

 ### What is this repository for? ###